Woodstock Day School Library

 In Nursery School and Preschool creating and establishing a positive and vibrant relationship to reading through listening to and telling stories is paramount.
 Students come to the Library once a week, experiencing a vast array of stories introducing them to new ideas, places, different writing styles and narratives, diverse illustrations, and interactive and rhythmic stories.
 The literary excitement continues in Kindergarten as students start to choose their own books, an empowering and edifying experience.
 As students enter 1st Grade they further their literary skills by learning how to choose the “just right book” for them, one to read at their own pace and level.

 Students in the Lower School continue to come to Library classes once a week, although they are always welcome before and after school, and at recess as the wintry weather approaches.
 In 2nd and 3rd Grade the Library is brimming with excitement as the students learn where all the books are, delighting in the various sections of the Library such as Making Things, Is it Real?, Biographies, Lego books, Folklore, Graphic Novels, and so much more.
-In 4th, 5th and 6th Grade we delve deeper into the vast reaches of the library and also continue to read aloud to the students, exposing them to rich and more complex novels.
-We have recently launched a weekly Literary Luncheon Book Club, open to all students in the 4th through 6th Grades.
-The Library Program extends into the classrooms through the Integrated Project time as well as supporting and assisting with research.
+In Middle School, we delve deeper into the vast reaches of the library and also continue to read aloud to the students, exposing them to rich and more complex novels.
+We have a weekly Literary Luncheon Book Club, open to all students Middle School.

 The Upper School students have full access to the library throughout the day and after school.
-The librarian participates and works with the Upper School in a number of ways; assisting with research, working as a Senior Mentor, leading independent reading projects with classes, collaborating on Integrated Projects with Upper School staff, and guiding and participating in book discussions.
+The librarian participates and works with the Upper School in a number of ways; assisting with research, working as a Mentor for Senior projects, leading independent reading projects with classes, or collaborating with Upper School staff, and guiding and participating in book discussions.

 One of the primary goals of the WDS Library Program is to develop in students a pleasurable, fun, and positive connection to books and language.
 To that end, we encourage students of all ages to give their input in many aspects of the Library.
 They actively participate in suggesting books to purchase, creating the Library theme, maintaining book displays, writing book reviews, creating book trailers in collaboration with our Media Department, and more.